notsag-dev/hacking-tools-for-web-developers/README.md

 Metasploit is an exploitation framework created by Rapid7.
 It is widely used by security professionals (and also by black-hat hackers) and simplifies A LOT the process of collecting information, doing a vulnerability analysis, exploiting, and post-exploiting a system.
 I cannot recommend highly enough [Hak5's Metasploit Minute](https://www.youtube.com/watch?v=TCPyoWHy4eA&list=PL7-g2-mnZwSEFhqybJFEPZYhNFqqbCe9_) video series as it is a great learning resource for those learning Metasploit!

 This example will a bit different to the other ones, as we will use the _msfconsole_ (Metasploit cli) to gain access to the server and run actual shell commands on it.
-This will take just a few simple steps (and no more than 2 minutes):
+This can be done in less than two minutes by following a few simple steps:
 1) Search for IIS-related Metasploit modules (similar to searchsploit)
 2) Select one of them
 3) Set victim IP on the module